 Knife– Using a good knife to cut cup your meat and vegetables for the kabobs will make the prep work easier to do for the kabobs.

-Casserole pan– When we assemble our kabobs I stack them into the casserole pan and use the pan to carry the kabobs out to the grill.
-The pan will also hold marinades and seasoning as well from the kabobs to contain the mess.
+Casserole pan– When we assemble our kabobs, I stack them into the casserole pan and use the pan to carry the kabobs out to the grill.
+The pan will also hold marinades and seasoning from the kabobs to contain the mess.

-Silicone Tongs– You will need to flip the kabobs on the grill as it cooks.
-I prefer to use Silicone Tongs over metal ones, I miss the clicks but I feel that the silicone tongs get a grip on the food.
+Silicone Tongs– You must flip the kabobs on the grill as it cooks.
+I prefer to use Silicone Tongs over metal ones, I miss the clicks, but I feel that the silicone tongs get a grip on the food.

 Meat To Use To Make Kabobs

-Any of the meat you use will need to be trimmed off the bone or be boneless and skinless.
-The meat will need to be cut into 1-inch cubes to slide onto the skewers.
+Any of the meat you use must be trimmed off the bone or be boneless and skinless.
+The meat must be cut into 1-inch cubes to slide onto the skewers.

-- Chicken– I like to use boneless skinless chicken breasts when I make my kabobs, but boneless chicken thighs.
+- Chicken– I like to use boneless skinless chicken breasts for my kabobs, but boneless chicken thighs.
 It comes down to personal preference as to what to use.

-- Pork– Cut pork tenderloin into about 1-inch cuts, you can also buy a flavored pork tenderloin or plain pork tenderloin.
+- Pork– Cut pork tenderloin into about 1-inch cuts; you can also buy flavored or plain pork tenderloin.

-- Steak– Personally I use petite sirloin steak, but you can also use flat iron steak, strip steak, or even tenderloin.
+- Steak– I use petite sirloin steak, but you can also use flat iron steak, strip steak, or tenderloin.

 VEGETABLES TO USE ON KABOBS: